denerbsb/codewars/README.md

 **Tech used:** JavaScript

 I will be taking daily challenges from Codewards using JavaScript, my main goal is to train and see my evolution throught the platform.
-The code will be inside the respective Codewars leve (8 Kyu, 7 Kyu, etc...)
+The code will be inside the the folder with the respective Codewars level (8 Kyu, 7 Kyu, etc...)